changeworld/azure-docs.pl-pl/articles/time-series-insights/time-series-insights-authentication-and-authorization.md

 ---
-title: Uwierzytelnianie i autoryzacja interfejsu API — Azure Time Series Insights | Microsoft Docs
+title: API authentication and authorization - Azure Time Series Insights | Microsoft Docs
-description: W tym artykule opisano sposób konfigurowania uwierzytelniania i autoryzacji dla aplikacji niestandardowej, która wywołuje interfejs API Azure Time Series Insights. ms.service: time-series-insights
+description: This article describes how to configure authentication and authorization for a custom application that calls the Azure Time Series Insights API. ms.service: time-series-insights
 services: time-series-insights
 author: deepakpalled